CalWooten95/roach-parlor/README.md

 4. If changes exist, the workflow creates a branch named `ai/issue-<n>` and opens a draft PR referencing the issue.

 Before using the workflow, add an `OPENAI_API_KEY` repository secret (the built-in `GITHUB_TOKEN` already covers repo/PR access).
 Customize the workflow inputs or the context-building script as needed if future issues require additional files or commands.

+### Ephemeral preview environments

+You can optionally spin up a 10-minute Cloudflare tunnel preview of the AI-generated branch directly from the workflow:

+- Set the `enable_preview` input to `true` (and optionally `preview_ttl_minutes`) when dispatching the workflow.
+The job will build the Docker Compose stack under a unique project name, map it to random host ports (`WEB_PORT`, `DB_PORT`), and expose it via `cloudflared tunnel --url http://localhost:<port>`.
+- The preview URL is printed in the workflow logs.
+The stack stays up for the requested TTL (default 10 minutes), after which `scripts/preview_cleanup.sh` tears down the Compose project and kills the Cloudflare tunnel so prod remains untouched.
+- Because the preview shares the same machine as prod, ensure `cloudflared` and Docker are available on the runner and that your long-running prod stack keeps using the defaults (the preview only overrides host ports for its own Compose project).

 ## Development Patterns & Tips